 People that sustain workplace injuries often not only experience physical pain but also suffer significant financial hardships.
 While injured employees can typically recover workers’ compensation benefits, they may be unsure about how to collect them, and mistakes and delays during the claims process can be costly.
 If you were hurt at work, you have rights, and you should contact a lawyer as soon as possible.
 Joseph Richards of Law Office of Joseph Richards, P.C. is a knowledgeable workers’ compensation attorney with years of experience helping people harmed at work recover the benefits they are owed while maintaining their relationship with their employer, and if a client hires him, he will help seek a favorable outcome.
 We are dedicated to helping workers in Riverside and San Bernardino County and throughout California protect their interests in workers’ compensation matters.
-We also assist parties with personal injury, wage and hour, employment law, and social security disability claims.Workers’ Compensation
+We also assist parties with understanding workers' compensation insurance rights regarding any potential overlapping personal injury, wage and hour, employment law, and social security disability claims.Workers’ Compensation

 Workplace injuries impact almost every profession.
 People who suffer harm at work can often recover benefits if they meet certain qualifications.
 First, pursuant to California’s workers’ compensation laws, they must be covered employees.
 In other words, volunteers, independent contractors, and some other workers are not eligible for benefits.
 Additionally, the harm sustained must be work-related.
 Typically, this means an injury or illness must occur while the employee is performing job duties or because of exposure to certain conditions in the workplace.
 It is important to note that the applicable law has an exclusivity provision, which means that employees cannot pursue civil claims for damages against their employer if the Workers’ Compensation Appeals Board has exclusive jurisdiction.
 Injured workers may be able to seek compensation for other parties that contributed to their harm, however.
 Additionally, they do not need to establish the negligence of their employers to recover benefits.